tao-luke/template-landing-page/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 I am a 3rd year Computer Science student with an interest in lower-level systems.
 Currently, I am an URA helping out with high performance user threading research.
-My most recent internship was at Huawei Canada, where I designed and implemented cryptographic frameworks in C. In the coming Fall, I will be working as a firmware engineer at Sibros in San Francisco.
+My most recent internship was at Huawei Canada, where I designed and implemented cryptographic frameworks in C. In the coming Fall, I will be interning as a firmware engineer at Sibros in San Francisco.

 I work most comfortably in:
 * C++